 The LME has based its approach on the Organisation for Economic Co-operation and Development’s (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (“OECD Guidance”) – the most recognised reference in this area.

-Companies must utilise the five-step framework to establish management systems, identify risks, and take appropriate mitigation action, a process which – combined with approprite transparency – provides a consistent and widely accepted model to ensure all metals brands can address supply chain risks consistently and effectively.
+Companies must utilise the five-step framework to establish management systems, identify risks, and take appropriate mitigation action, a process which – combined with appropriate transparency – provides a consistent and widely accepted model to ensure all metals brands can address supply chain risks consistently and effectively.

-Large scale and small scale/artisinal mining
+Large scale and small scale/artisanal mining

 Careful consideration has been given to make sure that there is no discrimination between large-scale and artisanal or small-scale mining.
 The livelihood of millions of people is dependent on artisanal mining and for that reason, sufficient time to implement the responsible sourcing requirements has been allowed, in order to ensure that all producers have sufficient time to comply.